Mark Cuban Breaks Down How He Located Delonte West & Shares New Update On His Progress

-Mark Cuban has been receiving praise the past week for his efforts in helping former NBA player Delonte West.
+Mark Cuban has been receiving praise this past week for his efforts in helping former NBA player Delonte West.

 West has been going viral on social media after being seen on the street holding signs and asking for money.
 Delonte had fallen on hard times while battling addiction issues and problems with his mental health at the same time.
-Luckily, Mark Cuban recently picked him up and helped the former baller begin to turn his life around with the help of his close family.
+Luckily, Mark Cuban recently picked him up from a gas station and helped the former baller begin to turn his life around with the help of his close family.

 Recently, Mark stopped by the Pardon My Take podcast to talk about how he reconnected with West and shared another small update on how Delonte is doing.